The right to be treated fairly can impact you during an administrative proceeding

-The Supreme Court of Canada defined the test for determining whether there is a reasonable apprehension of bias as whether a reasonable person properly informed would apprehend that there was conscious or unconscious bias on the part of the judge or decision-makers.3
+The Supreme Court of Canada defined the test for determining whether there is a reasonable apprehension of bias as whether a reasonable person properly informed would apprehend that there was conscious or unconscious bias on the part of the judge or decision-makers.2

-The appearance of bias might arise, for example, when some of the same people participate in each phase of the investigation, hearing, and decision-making process.
+The appearance of bias might arise when some of the same people participate in each phase of the investigation, hearing, and decision-making process.
 It is important to note, however, that the law does not go so far as to say every type of prior connection between the decision-maker and the parties will justify a finding of reasonable apprehension of bias.
 Indeed, decision-makers are often chosen precisely because they have expertise and experience with the matters on which they will be called to adjudicate.